 Readers should note that the current (HAP v4.9) default data for a W2W heat pump is for a dedicated heating plant operating with a ground source loop.
 Therefore the design point (43 F or 6 C) and the range of temperatures (43 F to 75 F or 6 C to 24 C) is suited for that application rather than a heat recovery application.
-Performance data should be replaced with data obtained from the manufacturer to represent DHRC operation at the application's operating temperatures.
+Therefore performance map data should be replaced with data obtained from the DHRC manufacturer to represent DHRC operation spanning the range of entering water temperatures and part-load ratios.

-Finally, save the data.
+• Finally, save the DHRC data.